Janielle Kastner is a writer, podcaster, actor, and performance deviser based out of Dallas, Texas.

 AT THE MOMENT SHE IS

-Exploring the grieving process by way of the creative process in a new podcast titled Untitled Dad Project.
+Exploring the grieving process via the creative process in her new podcast Untitled Dad Project.

 Shadowing the Dallas Morning News and devising a new play about journalism.